 Homemade Bantam bagel bites stuffed with cream cheese taste just like the Starbucks version.
 Bagel perfection.

 You know what my latest Starbucks obsession is?
 Surprisingly, not the unicorn Frappuccino, despite my unicorn food obsession.
+(Although I do have this recipe for an awesome Starbucks green tea frap.)
 Nope.
 The Bantam Bagel bites stuffed with cream cheese.
 Oh my word.
 They have a golden, crispy crust and a soft and chewy inside with just enough cream cheese filling.
 And of course, they are served warm alongside my cup of hot coffee.
 Good news.
 These fresh, hot, homemade Bantam bagel bites taste just the same served alongside your home-brewed coffee.

 As anyone who has ever hunted for good bagels knows, it’s not an easy search.
 Supermarket bagels are pretty much just bread circles.
 Even living in a major city, I’ve had to try my share of local bagel shops to find some that pass my bagel test.
 Although, now that I have this recipe, I may skip all my bagel scavenger hunts and just make my own.